Table of Contents

 The Primary Pneumonia ist pneumonia of a healthy lung with the Pathogens:

 - Haemophilus influenzae

 The Secondary Pneumonia is pneumonia as a secondary infection or as a super propagated infection of the bronchi.
 Involved pathogens are:

 Classification of pneumonia according to the site of infection

 Since the germ reservoir varies from place to place, knowledge of the place of the infection can often be of immanent importance for the diagnosis and treatment.
 We, therefore, make the following distinctions:

-Symptoms: fever, cough, dyspnea, tachypnea, rust brown sputum (red hepatization), hemoptysis, fever blisters
+Symptoms: fever, cough, dyspnea, tachypnea, rust brown sputum (red hepatization), hemoptysis, fever blisters.
+Involved pathogens are:

 Significant pathogenic causes for the occurrence of pneumonia are bacteria, viruses and fungi.
 It is customary to conceptually combine typical pneumonia, which is caused by bacteria, with lobar pneumonia, therefore it is often referred to as typical lobar pneumonia in literature.
 The same applies to atypical pneumonia which is usually induced virally or by a fungus and which is conceptually combined with interstitial pneumonia.
 An estimated 20 % of occurring pneumonia is atypical pneumonia.